pizzamig/port-test/README.md

 # port-test
-A project to build tests for ports
+A project to provide subpackage tests for ports